What is VirtuProbe?

 Environments

 Section titled “Environments”Environments are named sets of key-value variables scoped to a project.
-Switching the active environment changes the values injected into all probes and chains without modifying the probe configuration itself.
+Switching the active environment changes the values injected into probes and chains without modifying their configuration.

 The built-in MITM proxy sits between your client and the target server, capturing raw traffic.
 A DevTools-style UI lets you inspect request/response pairs with body decompression (gzip, deflate, Brotli).